Harry Pierpont: New Harmony Bank and Trust, New Harmony, Indiana, March 10, 1925

 Shortly before four o'clock on March 10, 1925, four unmasked bandits walked into the New Harmony Bank and Trust in New Harmony, and robbed it of $10,000.
 The bandits locked the employees and customers into the safe and took $6,000 in cash and $4,000 in bonds from the vault.

 When the bank treasurer, Frank Steelman, failed to open the safe, he was hit with the butt of a pistol and suffered a severe scalp injury.
 The assistant cashier, Mrs. Schultz, opened the safe and then fainted.

 The bandits escaped in a grey Hudson sedan in the direction of Evansville, being last seen near Wadesville.

-A farmer near Griffin, Indiana, reported that the men held him up andforced to tell them where they could obtain a boat to cross the Wabash River.
+A farmer near Griffin, Indiana, reported that the men held him up and forced to tell them where they could obtain a boat to cross the Wabash River.

 By March 11, reports had the gang spotted at King, Indiana, in Gibson County.
 Peace officers throughout the Midwest were wired descriptions of the men and advised to take no chances.
 Guards were placed along every road in southern Indiana with orders to "shoot to kill".

 Fort Wayne police were also investigating the gang's involvement in the robbery of an A & P store on March 21, 1925.